MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 The CWND (congestion window) in TCP is the number of bytes the transmitter is allowed to inject in the network.
 There are multiple ways of setting the CWND:

-- in absence of losses: slow start, congestion avoidance
+- **slow start, congestion avoidance** in case of few losses
-- in case of losses: fast retransmit, fast recovery
+- **fast retransmit, fast recovery** to increase efficience in case of losses

 In all cases CWND (Congestion) is **upper bounded** by the Wr. `|WT| = min(CWND, |Wr|)`